 Wells Cathedral Choir

 Wells Cathedral Choir was hailed in 2011 by an international jury from Gramophone Magazine as the greatest choir with children in the world, and the sixth greatest overall.
 The choir celebrated its 1100th birthday in 2009: boys first sang at Wells Cathedral in 909 and the full choral tradition dates back over 800 years.
 In 1994 the choral foundation at Wells was enriched by the addition of girl choristers.
-Today the choir consists of eighteen boy choristers, eighteen girl choristers and twelve Vicars Choral (the men of the choir).
+Today the choir consists of 18 boy choristers, 18 girl choristers and 12 Vicars Choral (the men of the choir).
 The boys and girls usually sing separately with the Vicars Choral but occasionally come together for larger events and tours.

 Wells Cathedral Choir broadcasts regularly on BBC Radio 3 and its innovative recordings over the last ten years for Hyperion Records and Regent Records have won international praise: “wonderfully blended, and must rank as one of the top cathedral sounds outside London” (BBC Music Magazine); “currently enjoying a superb top line” (The Observer), and has had two discs made Editor’s Choice in Gramophone Magazine which called the choir “probably the finest English cathedral choir at the moment” in “world-class form”.
-The choir now records for Signum Records.

 The choir has toured extensively with tours to Paris (2006), the North West of England (2008), Germany (2009), The Netherlands (2010), Scotland (2011), and Hong Kong and Beijing (2012).